 - Start by spraying directly onto your pet's food for a few days before administering orally

-- Can be sprayed directly onto areas of pain/irritation of the skin
+- Can be sprayed directly onto areas of the skin

 Pet CBD Treats